Nick (DNA)

-A nick is a discontinuity in a double stranded DNA molecule where there is no phosphodiester bond between adjacent nucleotides of one strand typically through damage or enzyme action.
+A nick is a discontinuity in a double stranded DNA molecule where there is no phosphodiester bond between adjacent nucleotides of one strand.
+They typically occur through damage or enzyme action.
 Nicks allow DNA strands to untwist during replication, and are also thought to play a role in the DNA mismatch repair mechanisms that fix errors on both the leading and lagging daughter strands.

 Formation of nicks

 The diagram shows the effects of nicks on intersecting DNA in a twisted plasmid.
 Nicking can be used to dissipate the energy held up by intersecting states.
 The nicks allow the DNA to take on a circular shape.

 Nicked DNA can be the result of DNA damage or purposeful, regulated biomolecular reactions carried out in the cell.
-During processing, DNA can be nicked by physical shearing, over-drying or enzymes.
+During processing, DNA can be nicked by physical shearing, over-drying, or enzymes.
 Excessive rough handling in pipetting or vortexing creates physical stress that can lead to breaks and nicks in DNA.
 Overdrying of DNA can also break the phosphodiester bond in DNA and result in nicks.
-Nicking endonuclease enzymes can assist with this process.
-A single-stranded break (nick) in DNA can be formed by the hydrolysis and subsequent removal of a phosphate group within the helical backbone.
+Nicking enzymes can assist with this process.
+A nick in DNA can be formed by the hydrolysis and subsequent removal of a phosphate group within the helical backbone.
 This leads to a different DNA conformation, where a hydrogen bond forms in place of the missing piece of the DNA backbone in order to preserve the structure.

 Repair of nicks

-Ligases are versatile and ubiquitous enzymes that join the 3’ hydroxyl and 5’ phosphate ends to form a phosphodiester bond, making them essential in nicked DNA repair, and ultimately genome fidelity.
+Ligases are versatile and ubiquitous enzymes that join the 3' hydroxyl and 5' phosphate ends to form a phosphodiester bond, making them essential in nicked DNA repair, and ultimately genome fidelity.
 This biological role has also been extremely valuable in sealing the sticky ends of plasmids in molecular cloning.
 Their importance is attested by the fact most organisms have multiple ligases dedicated to specific pathways of repairing DNA.
-In eubacteria these ligases are powered by NAD+ rather than ATP.
+In eubacteria, these ligases are powered by NAD+ rather than ATP.
 Each nick site requires 1 ATP or 1 NAD+ to power the ligase repair.

 In order to join these fragments, the ligase progresses through three steps: